tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 the blockchain without concern about the chain's historical integrity.

-The PCD abstraction is no doubt the very secret to achieving blockchain scaling especially via recursive proof composition.
+The PCD abstraction is no doubt the very secret to achieving blockchain scaling especially via recursive proofs composition.

 ## Cycles of Elliptic Curves